A XAI-based Framework for Frequency Subband Characterization of Cough Spectrograms in Chronic Respiratory Disease: Funding

 \section{Funding}

-This work is part of projects TED2021-131536B-I00, funded by Spanish MCIN/AEI/10.13039/501100011033 and EU's “NextGenerationEU”/PRTR, GRS 2837/C/2023 funded by Gerencia Regional de Salud, Junta de Castilla y León, Spain, EU Horizon 2020 Research and Innovation Programme under the Marie Sklodowska-Curie grant agreement No. 101008297.
+This work was supported by projects TED2021-131536B-I00, PID2022-142166NA-I0, and CPP2021-008880, funded by the Spanish MCIN/AEI/10.13039/501100011033, with TED2021-131536B-I00 and CPP2021-008880 co-funded by the EU NextGenerationEU/PRTR.
+The work was also partially funded by GRS 2837/C/2023 funded by Gerencia Regional de Salud, Junta de Castilla y León, Spain, EU Horizon 2020 Research and Innovation Programme under the Marie Sklodowska-Curie grant agreement No. 101008297.
 This article reflects only the authors’ view.
 The European Union Commission is not responsible for any use that may be made of the information it contains.